 What to Pair with this White Wine Chicken

 This recipe is fantastic paired with a green salad (try kale salad with pomegranate and orange or this salad with apples and cucumbers).
-You could serve it with a side of simple pasta.
-I think angel hair pasta with some butter, olive oil, and a ton of fresh herbs would be great served with this skillet chicken with mushrooms and white wine.
+Or serve it with a side of simple pasta.
+Angel hair pasta with some butter, olive oil, and a ton of fresh herbs is great served with this skillet chicken with mushrooms and white wine.
 Keep it simple, not only for your own sanity, but also to really let this chicken shine, because it certainly does just that.

 PS: You cook the leeks in bacon grease.
 You’re welcome.

 Looking for more beautiful chicken recipes like this white wine chicken?
 Try: